lf-edge/eve/README.md

 In addition to that, while we plan to build a fully disagregated system (with even device drivers running in their separate domains) right now we are just getting started and having containers as a first step towards full disagreagation seems like a very convenient stepping stone.

-Let us know what you think by filing GitHub issues, and feel free to send us pull requests if something doesn't quite work.
+Let us know what you think by filing GitHub [issues](https://github.com/lf-edge/eve/issues/new/choose), and feel free to send us pull requests if something doesn't quite work.

+## License

+Distributed under the Apache License 2.0.
+See [LICENSE.txt](https://github.com/lf-edge/eve/blob/master/LICENSE) for more information.